amitmse/in_Python_/Neural Network/README.md

 ## 01. Perceptron
 	The simplest and oldest model of Neuron, as we know it.
 Takes some inputs, sums them up, applies activation function and passes them to output layer.

-	It's a Binary unit outputting Yes, No decisions with binary inputs.
+It's a Binary unit outputting "Yes/No" decisions with binary inputs.

 	Perceptron function is a step function.
-Transform the normal Perceptron into a sigmoid neuron using a sigmoid function (y = 1/(1+e^-z).
-Sigmoid function is nothing but a smooth Step function and it gives us a range of values between 0 and 1.
-Using this gradual output from the neuron, we can control our weight learning and tweaking of the weights.
-This facilitates learning of weights in a neuron.
+Transform the normal Perceptron into a sigmoid neuron using a sigmoid function.

 ## 02. Feedforward Neural Network

 	In a feedforward neural network, the data passes through the different input nodes till it reaches the output node.
 Data moves in only one direction from the first tier onwards until it reaches the output node.
 This is also known as a front propagated wave which is usually achieved by using a classifying activation function.
+A simple feedforward neural network is equipped to deal with data which contains a lot of noise.
+Feedforward neural networks are also relatively simple to maintain.

 	There is no backpropagation and data moves in one direction only.
 A feedforward neural network may have a single layer or it may have hidden layers.

-	Feedforward neural networks are used in technologies like face recognition and computer vision.
+	Use: Feedforward neural networks are used in technologies like face recognition and computer vision.
 	This is because the target classes in these applications are hard to classify.
-	A simple feedforward neural network is equipped to deal with data which contains a lot of noise.
-	Feedforward neural networks are also relatively simple to maintain.

-## This one round of forward and back propagation iteration is known as one training iteration aka “Epoch“.
+### One round of Forward and Back propagation iteration is known as one training iteration aka "Epoch".

-## 03. Convolutional Neural Networks
+## 03. Convolutional Neural Networks:
-	It used back propagation in a feedforward net with many hidden layers, many maps of replicated units in each layer, pooling of the outputs of nearby replicated units, a wide net that can cope with several characters at once even if they overlap, and a clever way of training a complete system, not just a recognizer.
-Later it is formalized under the name convolutional neural networks (CNNs).
-	They are primarily used for image processing but can also be used for other types of input such as as audio.

-	A convolutional neural network(CNN) uses a variation of the multilayer perceptrons.
-	A CNN contains one or more than one convolutional layers.
+	A convolutional neural network(CNN) contains one or more than one convolutional layers.
 These layers can either be completely interconnected or pooled.
 Before passing the result to the next layer, the convolutional layer uses a convolutional operation on the input.
 Due to this convolutional operation, the network can be much deeper but with much fewer parameters.
 Due to this ability, convolutional neural networks show very effective results in image and video recognition, natural language processing, and recommender systems.

 	Convolutional neural networks also show great results in semantic parsing and paraphrase detection.
 	They are also applied in signal processing and image classification.
 CNNs are also being used in image analysis and recognition in agriculture where weather features are extracted from satellites like LSAT to predict the growth and yield of a piece of land.

 	The neural nets exists and in addition to that an image is convoluted, converted in pixel level and studied, converted and a max pooling, this entire thing is known as convolution + pooling layers.
-	Convolution layer: Here we try to decompose RGB to multidimensional layer, and apply filter to each layer.
+	Convolution layer: Decompose RGB to multidimensional layer, and apply filter to each layer.
 A filter tries to learn all the combinations present in the RGB layer.
 A strider is used to stride to each matrix in the image.
 We try to understand these image using convolution strider.
 Steps to run a CNN :
 		- Creating a model with mLP
 		- Convolutional layer
 		- Activation layer